aspose-imaging/Aspose.Imaging-for-.NET/README.md

 #Aspose.Imaging for .NET Examples Repository

-This package contains C# and VB.NET Example Projects for [Aspose.Imaging for .NET](http://www.aspose.com/.net/imaging-component.aspx).
+This repository contains C# and VB.NET Example Projects for [Aspose.Imaging for .NET](http://www.aspose.com/.net/imaging-component.aspx).

 ##How to use the Examples?